-It’s one of the earliest cooking lessons I can remember, and it’s so simple and easy to do, plus it makes a delicious side dish.
+Boiling corn is one of the earliest cooking lessons I can remember, and it’s so simple and easy to do.
 Most would agree that enjoying a piece of juicy buttery corn on the cob is truly one of life’s simplest pleasures, especially during the summer at its sweetest.

 Did you know “how long to boil corn” is an extremely popular search on Google?

 I realize this is a very simple way to cook corn, but in case you’re wondering, here’s how to do it!
 There are so many ways to prepare corn, whether it’s in the microwave, using the Instant Pot, air fryer, grilling, roasting, or boiling corn on the cob on the stove for the most fail-proof classic method that I remember my mom and grandma doing as a kid.

 This method will result in corn that is tender and sweet, and not at all mushy or soggy!

 Tips for how to boil corn: